gregphillips03/dsci401/README.md

 + Classification is great, but it's actually lacking a lot of information - <i>which most people really want</i>.
 Think of it like this:

-	> You probably won't be a car crash on your way home today.
+	> You probably won't be in a car crash on your way home today.

 	or